Greek shipper pleads guilty to smuggling Iranian crude oil and will pay $2.4 million fine

 For months, the ship sat in the South China Sea off the northeast coast of Singapore before suddenly sailing for the Texas coast without explanation.
 The vessel discharged its cargo to another tanker, which released its oil in Houston in recent days.
 The court documents seen Thursday confirm the U.S. government seized the oil.

-A lawyer for Empire Navigation, Apostolos Tourkantonis, pleaded guilty to a single charge of violating the sanctions on Iran.
-Empire, based in Athens, Greece, did not immediately respond to a request for comment early Thursday.
+A lawyer for Empire Navigation, Apostolos Tourkantonis, pleaded guilty in April to a single charge of violating the sanctions on Iran.
+Empire, based in Athens, Greece, did not respond to a request for comment early Thursday.

 The U.S. Treasury has said Iran’s oil smuggling revenue supports the Quds Force, the expeditionary unit of the Revolutionary Guard that operates across the Mideast.
-The Guard is suspected to be closely involved in the trade, involving hundreds of vessels that try to mask their movements and can hide their ownership through foreign shell companies.
+The court documents link the Guard to the trade, involving hundreds of vessels that try to mask their movements and can hide their ownership through foreign shell companies.

 But the Suez Rajan case was unique at the time of the transfer because it was owned by the Los Angeles-based private equity firm Oaktree Capital Management.
 That likely gave American prosecutors an edge in pursuing this case.
 Oaktree, which has repeatedly declined to discuss the case, sold the vessel fully to Empire in late May.